b-jakubowski/js-notes/README.md

 **Performance budget** - You can specify limits on production bundles of an app.
 * If the budget’s `maximumWarning` value is reached, the CLI will show a warning.
 * If the budget's `maximumError` value is reached the build will fail.

+### Directives
+* is a function that executes whenever the Angular compiler finds it in the DOM.
+* **Components** are just directives with templates.
+Under the hood, they use the directive API and give us a cleaner way to define them.
+* **Attribute directives** manipulate the DOM by changing its behavior and appearance. use attribute directives to apply conditional style to elements.
+You can create custom ones like 'highlight'.
+* **Structural directives** to create and destroy DOM elements. easy to recognize.
+An asterisk (*) precedes the directive attribute. `*ngIf`, `ngFor`
+* Existing diractives examples `[ngClass]`

 ## Rxjs
 ### Reactive programming: